-Spartanburg Methodist College is a two-year private residential institution within the United Methodist Connection.
-At SMC, lives are transformed in a valuesoriented, student-centered atmosphere in the Christian tradition that encourages academic excellence, intellectual exploration, social awareness, and character development within the liberal arts tradition.
+Spartanburg Methodist College is a private residential institution offering associate and baccalaureate degrees within the United Methodist Connection.
+At SMC, lives are transformed in a values-oriented, student-centered atmosphere in the Christian tradition that encourages academic excellence, intellectual exploration, social awareness, and character development within the liberal arts tradition.

 The academic program offers students the option of transferring to a fouryear college or university for continued study or entering a career after graduation.
-The curriculum ranges from the basic liberal arts and transfer program to preparation for immediate entry into the job market through career track options.
-The College offers to a wide variety of students the opportunity of higher education by providing a competent and dedicated faculty, financial assistance, work-study positions, and special support programs.
+The curriculum ranges from the basic liberal arts and transfer program to preparation for immediate entry into the job market through career track and baccalaureate degree options.
+The College offers to a wide variety of students the opportunity of higher education by providing a competent and dedicated faculty, distance learning options, financial assistance, work-study positions, and special support programs.